rogerleite/nvim-setup/README.md

 The list of all plugins are available at [plugins.lua](https://github.com/rogerleite/nvim-setup/blob/main/lua/user/plugins.lua#L42).
 Languages that are supported:
 * Clojure
-* Elixir
 * Dart / Flutter

 It's open to contributions.
-In the future I want to support sql and ruby.
+In the future I want to support Elixir, Sql and Ruby.
 Feel free to open a pull request or maintain your fork.

-To install, clone the repo and make an `nvim` alias on `$HOME/.config` directory.
+To use the nvim settings, clone the repo and make an `nvim` alias on `$HOME/.config` directory.

 ```
 $ cd ~/.config